page updated on December 31, 2020

 Your author remembers the first time he came across a web page which changed when you reloaded it.
 Some university student had set up the official homepage for a band and every new page view displayed a different snippet of lyrics.
 These web pages weren't simple documents.
 They were programs.
 This was science fiction.
 This was living in the future.

-Then came forms and server side processing and your author left college and learned Java and scrounged together spare parts at work to build his own Linux machine and learned that the Internet wasn't magic science fiction.
+Then came forms and server side processing and your author graduated from college and learned Java and scrounged together spare parts at work to build his own Linux machine and learned that the Internet wasn't magic science fiction.
 It was all programs and protocols, and the greatest magic protocol of them all at that time was HTTP, especially when combined with the new HTML extensions for form submissions and the Common Gateway Interface that let a web server launch programs to process form parameters and produce a fresh batch of HTML.

 Like almost everyone in the late '90s during the Internet boom, your author learned Perl.